Prince Harry’s “Unconscious Bias” Comment Was Jarring — Here’s Why

 It is considered the most sensational interview since Princess Diana's Panorama bombshell 26 years ago.
-On March 7, Meghan Markle and Prince Harry's sit down with talk show host Oprah Winfrey set Twitter ablaze, sent group chats sparking and left Royal aides silenced.
-The primetime interview revealed Harry and Meghan's broken relationship with "racist" Britain, the Royal Family and the press, while highlighting Meghan's mental health struggles during her first pregnancy.
+Last night, Meghan Markle and Prince Harry's sit-down with talk show host Oprah Winfrey set Twitter ablaze, sent group chats sparking and left royal aides silenced.
+The primetime ITV interview revealed Harry and Meghan's broken relationship with "racist" Britain, the royal family and the press, while highlighting Meghan's mental health struggles during her first pregnancy.

 After Meghan and Harry revealed to Oprah that their second-born child would be a girl, Oprah probed Harry on whether their treatment was the result of Meghan's mixed heritage.
 His response was shocking but unsurprising.